COMBINE-lab/lr_quant_benchmarks/README.md

 # A replicable and modular benchmark for long-read RNA quantification methods

 This repository provides a Snakemake-based workflow for evaluating the accuracy of different methods for transcript-level quantification from long-read RNA-seq data.
+It accompanies the paper ["A replicable and modular benchmark for long-read transcript quantification methods"](https://www.biorxiv.org/content/10.1101/2024.07.30.605821v1).

 At a high-level the organization of the repository is as follows.